brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

-But optimizing for length of specifier doesn't seem like the right metric here, and at this point, dynamic delimiter seems sufficient if we're going to go the route of not simply standardizing `fmt::join`.
-Not supporting static delimiters also might make it easier to adopt dynamic brackets (since static brackets support is harder than static delimiter support, `]` is actually a pretty common/reasonable close bracket even if it's not a very common/reasonable delimiter).
+But the advantage here isn't that we're optimizing for the length of the specifier.
+The advantage here is that the specifier itself is sufficient to format the argument, so we _only_ have to deal with a single argument.
+I don't care about the four fewer characters.
+I do care about the one fewer argument and the locality of the delimiter.

 There would also be a question of how to implement this.
 Is a `formatter` allowed to keep a `string_view` into the format specifier ([@LWG3651]), to be used in `format`?
 If we can, then at least this would be a pretty cheap operation.
 If we can't, that in of itself might be a reason to eschew static delimiters.
 Note that `{fmt}`'s implementation today does already store `string_view`s to the format specifier in order to handle named arguments (which are not yet standardized), which at least suggests that this is a safe thing to do - although this should probably be clarified in the `formatter` requirements regardless of whether we pursue static delimiters (since just because we don't in this context, doesn't mean that users won't want to for their own types).